putyourlightson/craft-sprig/README.md

 {# Outputs: The weather is sunny with a slight breeze #}
 ```

-We can pass initial property values into the component.
+We can pass property values into the component as well.

 ```twig
 {# Creates a component from the CheckWeather class  #}